phake/phake.github.io/docs/documentation/stubbing.md

 Occasionally you may run into code that utilizes reference parameters to provide additional output from a method.
 This is not an uncommon thing to run into with legacy code.
-Phake provides a custom parameter matcher (these are discussed further in :ref:`method-parameter-matchers-section`) that allows you to set reference parameters.
+Phake provides a custom parameter matcher (these are discussed further in [Method Parameter Matchers](./method-parameter-matchers.md)) that allows you to set reference parameters.
 It can be accessed using `Phake::setReference()`.
 The only parameter to this matcher is the value you would like to set the reference parameter to provided all other parameters match.